-Once it's clean, unplug and set it on a dishtowel or drying rack allowing it to dry completely, and then store it away once it has fully dried.
+Once it's clean, unplug it and set it on a dishtowel or drying rack allowing it to dry completely.
+Then store it away once it has fully dried.

 Hand Blender Body

-Use a clean toothbrush or toothpick to get at the hard to reach spots, then with a clean cloth dipped in white vinegar, wipe down the outside and allow to dry thoroughly.
+Obviously the blender itself cannot be submerged in water as this will damage the internal components.
+To clear out the nooks and crannies, grab a clean toothbrush or toothpick to get at the hard to reach spots.
+Then wipe down the outside with a damp cloth and allow to dry thoroughly.

-People tend to neglect the cord but it is important to keep it clean.
-Using a clean cloth dipped in white vinegar, give the cord a good rub, before allowing it to full dry and then storing it away.
+People tend to neglect the cord of their hand blender, but it's important to keep it clean.
+Use a clean cloth dipped in white vinegar to give the cord a good rub down.
+Allow it to fully dry and then store it away.

-There are many easy and delicious recipes you can make using your hand blender, and below we've chosen our favourites for you to try.
+There are many easy and delicious recipes you can make using your hand blender.
+Below we've chosen our favourites for you to try.